Colorado Vincentian Volunteers

 What we do

-Volunteers work full time at nonprofits directly serving people living on the margins.
+Volunteers work full time at nonprofits or schools directly serving people living on the margins.

 How we do it